-1 credit Prerequisite: Algebra I and Geometry and/or teacher recommendation

-This course was designed for students that are interested in entering the workforce or military.
+1 credit Prerequisite: Algebra I and Geometry and/or teacher recommendation This course was designed for students that are interested in entering the workforce or military.
 This course is not intended for students that plan on continuing their education at a 2-year or 4-year institution.
 The course will explore the topics found in Algebra II.

-COLLEGE PREP ALGEBRA II / HONORS ALGEBRA II
+HONORS ALGEBRA II

-1 credit (grades 10-12) The purchase of a TI-83 or TI-84 graphing calculator is required.
-Prerequisite for College Prep Algebra II: Algebra I and Geometry Prerequisite for Honors Algebra II: B or higher in Honors Geometry or A- or higher in Geometry Honors College Prep Algebra II is an accelerated course.
+The purchase of a TI-83 or TI-84 graphing calculator is required.
+Prerequisite for Honors Algebra II: B or higher in Honors Geometry or A- or higher in Geometry Honors Algebra II is an accelerated course.

 The study of the structure of number systems and the thought processes developed in this course will carry over to the problem-solving techniques needed in your future everyday lives.
-Review of Algebra I takes place along with a more in-depth study of simplifying, factoring, solving, and evaluating where "x" is involved.
+Review of Algebra I takes place along with a more in-depth study of simplifying, factoring, solving, and evaluating where " \mathbf{x} " is involved.
 Irrational and complex numbers, logs and exponentials, sequences and series, the binomial exponential theory and trigonometry are also covered.
 You will need this course for college and it would give you a head start for technical schools.